cloudmesh/classes/docs/source/faq.rst

 ------------------------------------

 Once in a while we find that a student finds the hosting of the class material on the class Web page confusing.
-This happens in the following cases:
+This confusion can be overcome by doing the following:

-1. The student is not aware that it is not the instructors fault that the university is not able to provide us with an EdX server that works for us
+1. You may have to take time to explore the Web page and identify what needs to be done for the class.
+However each class has a clear overview page.
-2. The student has not take the time to explore the Web page and identify what needs to be done for the class or not
+2. You may have to learn to get used to a class that allows you to work ahead.
-3. The student does not appreciate the effort we put in to provide additional material that assist in learning about python, ansible, LaTex, or the many other topics that may be relevant
+3. You may have to learn to appreciate the additional material that assist in learning about python, ansible, LaTex, or the many other topics
-4. The student can not accept the fact that other student contribute significantly to the Web pages to add new content to make the life of other students easier.
+4. Please do not blame the instructors for things that are out of their control: You may not be aware that it is not the instructors fault that the university is not able to provide us with an EdX server that works for us.
+Our choice would be to use EdX.